ashwan1/django-deepspeech-server/README.md

 I have used [wav-encoder](https://github.com/higuma/wav-audio-encoder-js) to encode recorded sound in wav format and [resampler](https://gist.github.com/frequent/34313277a46d5fb050f94a3769804287) to get 16000 Hz sample rate.
 Got some of my inspiration from [deepspeech-server](https://github.com/MainRo/deepspeech-server).

 ## Installation
 Download or clone this project.
 This project uses python3.
 To run this project you need to first install deepspeech.
-Depending on your system you can use the CPU package:

-    pip3 install deepspeech

-Or the GPU package

-    pip3 install deepspeech-gpu
+Check out [deepspeech's README.md](https://github.com/mozilla/DeepSpeech/blob/master/README.md) for details on how to install deepspeech on your machine.

 Once deepspeech is installed, then run following command to install required dependencies of **django-deepspeech-server:**

-    pip3 install -r path/to/requirements.txt
+    pip3 install -r path/to/django-deepspeech-server/requirements.txt

 ## Configuration
 Enter path for your model, alphabet, lm and trie in speech-server-main/config/config.json file.
 Also make change to **audiofiledir** key in same config.json file, to match some valid path on your system.